A Concept-Centric Approach to Multi-Modality Learning

-\textbf{Call for Concept-Focused Datasets.} In our development, we discovered a lack of high-quality datasets focused on annotating concepts in real-life images.
-Even with our preprocessing steps, the attribute/concept annotations in COCO and GQA are significantly noisy, partially reflected in the reduced performance of both our framework and others.
-We believe that potential datasets with accurate concept annotations could not only benefit the learning of our framework but also aid in the development of more reliable and safer AI systems.
+\textbf{Call for Concept-Focused Datasets.} A major bottleneck in concept-centric learning is the lack of high-quality datasets with accurate concept annotations.
+In our experience, even after preprocessing, concept and attribute labels in datasets such as COCO and GQA contain substantial noise.
+This limits not only the performance of our framework but also that of other systems.
+Recent works \citep{pham_attr_dataset_2021, Saini_2022_attr, bravo2023openvocabularyattributedetection, curi} have begun addressing this gap by improving the collection and annotation of attribute-focused datasets.
+We believe that further efforts to build datasets with richer and more reliable concept annotations will greatly support the development of interpretable and trustworthy AI systems.

-\textbf{Future Works.} Although our results are encouraging, we believe there is room for improvement.
-The current framework supports a moderate number of concepts defined by entailment relations.
-We envision future iterations expanding this capability to support more concepts with diverse relations.
-The results of the Image-Text Matching Task inspire us to explore the potential adaptation of the proposed framework to the Text-to-Image Generation task \citep{dalle}.
-The concept space embedded with interpretable knowledge could contribute to achieving a safer and bias-free generative process.

-\textbf{Conclusion.} In this work, we introduce a novel multi-modality framework that centers around a concept space embedded with modality-agnostic knowledge.
-Our experiments show this concept-centric framework demonstrates more efficient learning curves compared to traditional architectures while maintain comparable performances on downstream tasks.